Brokoli5191/Hyprland-Dotfiles/README.md

    - Stuff in `Import manually` folder if you need them

+# 👻 Wallpaper
+ - The wallpaper was made with [Wallpaper generator](https://demon000.github.io/archwg/) by demon000
+ - As alternative you can use [arch-wallpaper-maker](https://github.com/felipefacundes/arch-wallpaper-maker) by felipefacundes

 # 🙏 Attribution
  - Copied a lot from [End-4's dotfiles](https://github.com/end-4/dots-hyprland)
+ - Thanks to demon000 for [Wallpaper generator](https://demon000.github.io/archwg/)
+ - Thanks to all the devs (Hyprland, all used applications)
- - Thanks to the people at r/unixporn
+ - Thanks to the people at r/unixporn for the inspiration
  - Maybe more, but I might not remember them all..
 Still, thanks.

 # 🌟 stonks
 - _thank you_